 How Do I Add Additional Activities And Extras?

-To add activities or extras to your holiday please contact customerservice@theaurorazone.com.
-The available options can be found in the ‘Personalise’ section of the relevant holiday page or in the ‘Activities’ section if you are booking a tailor-made holiday.
-Once the activities have been confirmed, your final invoice will be updated.
-Any additions or changes requested less than nine weeks before departure, may incur administration charges.
+To add activities or extras to your holiday please contact support@theaurorazone.com.
+The available options can be found in the ‘Personalise Tour’ section of the relevant holiday page Once the activities have been confirmed, your final invoice will be updated.

 I’m Travelling For A Special Occasion; Can I Arrange Something Special?